-Cathay is a great option, though with some limitations in the amount of flight segments and stopovers, though with some of the world’s best airlines in this alliance, this will probably be the best cabin experience of the three.
+Cathay is a great option, though with some limitations on the amount of flight segments and stopovers.
+But with some of the world’s best airlines in the Oneworld alliance, this will probably be the best cabin experience of the three.

 ...
 All Nippon Airways

 Our winner is All Nippon Airways.
-While they may not be the cheapest, they are part of the Star Alliance which is the world’s largest airline alliance.
-Not only does this mean superior connectivity and reach when compared to SkyTeam and Oneworld, but also in terms of actual availability, in other words, you stand a better chance of finding you preferred route on your preferred dates.
+While it may not be the cheapest, it is a part of the Star Alliance, which is the world’s largest airline alliance.
+Not only does this mean superior connectivity and reach when compared to SkyTeam and Oneworld, but also in terms of actual availability.
+In other words, you stand a better chance of finding your preferred route on your preferred dates.